 What is end-to-end encryption?

 In end-to-end encrypted aka asymmetrically encrypted chats, both you and your correspondent have a public and a private key, which can be used to securely send messages to each other, without having to share sensitive information with a third party.
 Both parties exchange and/or publish their public keys, which are used for encrypting the messages to each other.
 The recipient of the message can then decrypt the message using their associated private key.
+In simple words encryption is solution for data privacy.

 This means that while the public key can be publicized everywhere, the private key should at all times remain confidential.